Martin Webb

-He wrote regular articles for the business supplement of the Sunday Telegraph He attended Queen Elizabeths' Grammar School and Brighton Polytechnic.
+He wrote regular articles for the business supplement of The Sunday Telegraph.

+Early life

+Webb was born at Westminster Hospital and attended Queen Elizabeth's Grammar School in Blackburn, Lancashire.
+He went on to study at Brighton Polytechnic.
 He was awarded an honorary doctorate in law by Brighton University in 2008.

 Business

 Prior to his business success he very briefly joined both the Royal Navy and then the Metropolitan police.